 While the Saint Valentine story set the groundwork for establishing the day as a holiday for romantic love, what truly solidified the connection between Saint Valentine and love was a poem by medieval author Geoffrey Chaucer in 1381, which historians consider the origin of the "modern" celebration of Valentine's Day, where we celebrate our romantic partnership with one other person.

-Chaucer’s time in the middle ages was the era of courtly love, when broad, romantic statement of love—poems, songs, paintings—celebrated partnership.
+Chaucer lived in the Middle Ages, the era of courtly love, when broad, romantic statements of devotion—poems, songs, paintings—celebrated partnership.
 By the end of the 15th century, the word "valentine" was being used to describe a lover in poems and songs of the day, and in the 18th century, a book called The Young Man's Valentine Writer was published in England.
-By the mid 19th century, mass-produced paper Valentine's Cards were being created, and Valentine's Day as we know it was born.
-(Want some card inspo of your own?
-Check out 17 Creative Valentine’s Day Card Ideas).
+By the mid-19th century, mass-produced paper Valentine's Cards were being created (though DIY Valentine card ideas are still worth trying), and Valentine's Day as we know it was born.

-The truth about Valentine's Day history is that the romantic holiday isn't immune to trauma.
+The truth about Valentine's Day history is that the romantic holiday isn't immune to tragedy.
 In Prohibition Chicago in 1929, seven men were killed by a gang organized by Al Capone on February 14.
-The Valentine's Day Massacre became a flashpoint in prohibition history, with police and lawmakers going after the gangs and mobs that had formed in cities to control illegal substances like alcohol.
+The Valentine's Day Massacre became a flashpoint in Prohibition history, with police and lawmakers going after the gangs and mobs that had formed in cities to control then-illegal substances like alcohol.